 You might not have your own place or have enough cash for a hotel room, so finding somewhere to do it can be tricky.
-However you should be inside, in a private space where you can close the door.
-It should just be the two of you and you know that no-one will interrupt (and where no-one else has to hear what you get up to #consent).
+However you should be inside, in a private space where you can close the door so that no-one will interrupt (and where no-one else has to hear what you get up to #consent).

 In order to enjoy sex you need to be relaxed and comfortable and not worrying about being interrupted.

 Sometimes parents or carers will allow their kids to do it in their house, or might ‘turn a blind eye’ if they go out for an evening, or they might not.
 Remember it can be difficult for parents to deal with this: what would you do if you were a parent of a teen?

 If you aren’t really feeling it then don’t do it!
 Both people need to be turned on and relaxed for sex to be good.
 Wanting sex and being turned on aren’t the same thing – as you can read more about desire and arousal here.

 Whatever bits you have in your pants, they should be throbbing.

 Vaginas will usually be quite moist; if it isn’t then the sex may feel painful, especially if the vaginal corona is tight.
 The vagina expands and relaxes when sexually aroused (turned on), this means that fingers, a sex toy or a penis should slide in without it hurting.
 If it hurts, please stop.
 This is why it’s important to get really turned on first with stroking, nibbling, kissing, holding, is very important.
-Click here for more about the clitoris and vagina.
+Learn more about the clitoris and vagina here.